pankajkr56070/LLD-Java/Stock Brokerage System/README.md

     >Custom exceptions (InsufficientFundsException and InsufficientStockException) provide clear error messages.

-**Improvements**:
+**Improvements**

-Error Handling in SellOrder:
+1. Error Handling in SellOrder:

     Currently, the SellOrder doesn't check if the user has sufficient stock before selling.
 This should be handled similarly to how BuyOrder checks for sufficient funds.

-Order Execution and Portfolio Management:
+2. Order Execution and Portfolio Management:
    When executing a BuyOrder, the portfolio should be updated to reflect the purchase.
 Similarly, for a SellOrder, the portfolio should be updated to reflect the sale.

 **Updates done**